ddaypunk06/gatsby-blog/src/posts/2021-01-01-turning-21-again.md

 I am only about 25% into it, but I thought planning out my 2021 goals should follow what I have been reading.

-Clear made this really good point early on in the book:
+Clear made this a point quite early on in the book:

 > The most effective way to change your habits is to focus not on what you want to achieve, but on who you wish to become.